Carer who stole from clients avoids jail time

 Defence lawyer Mat Patrick said Campbell was no longer a carer and would never work as a carer again, but was now training to be a hairdresser.

-Sheriff Peter Paterson said he would follow the recommendation in the social work report and impose a supervision order for the next six months as well as ordering Campbell to pay £1,000 compensation to the two men.
+Sheriff Peter Paterson said he would follow the recommendation in the social work report and impose a supervision order for the next six months as well as ordering Campbell to pay a total of £500 compensation to the two men.

 He added that he was aware of threats of violence aimed against the accused on social media regarding the case and warned any offenders that if they appeared in court they would be severely dealt with.